 The naysayer community, in their writings, ignores all human data published in peerreviewed journals by treating physicians of mold illness patients as well as the most recent reports by the U.S. Government Accounting Office (GAO) in 2008 and the WHO in 2009.
 In the latter, the WHO reversed their previous position due to the absolute onslaught of published data supporting the existence of mold-related illness over the last 10 years.
-Indeed, the ACOEM (American College of Occupational and Environmental Medicine) naysayer report from and makes the paper's stand on mold-related illness completely irrelevant.
+Indeed, the ACOEM (American College of Occupational and Environmental Medicine) naysayer report from 2011 does not reference any paper after 2002.
+In the world of medicine, this is seriously outdated and makes the paper's stand on mold-related illness completely irrelevant.
 Contrast that with the consensus statement offered by Policyholders of America (POA) in 2010, which contains over 550 unique citations including Institutional Review Board (IRB) approved prospective human experiments in peer-reviewed journals, animal, toxicological and mycological studies, building industry papers and reports regarding more than 50,000 patients worldwide.
 (See Appendix B for a table that was included in a book published by the American Conference of Governmental Industrial Hygienists.
 The table provides a list of some molds/fungus and mycotoxins and their related health effects.)
 Even the ACOEM 2011 paper, which overtly denies that indoor molds can cause serious illness, recommends proper remediation of all water-damaged spaces.
 Why is there any controversy at all?